apache/apisix/docs/en/latest/plugins/aws-lambda.md

 }'
 ```

 Now any requests (HTTP/1.1, HTTPS, HTTP2) to URI `/aws` will trigger an HTTP invocation to the aforesaid function URI and response body along with the response headers and response code will be proxied back to the client.
-For example ( here aws lambda function just take the `name` query param and returns `Hello $name` ) :
+For example (here AWS lambda function just take the `name` query param and returns `Hello $name`) :

 ```shell
 $ curl -i -XGET localhost:9080/aws\?name=APISIX